 You will be offered screening tests as part of your routine care.

-For lots more information about the Pregnancy Journey and the timing of various tests and scans please look at Ready, Steady, Baby.
+For nuch more information about the Pregnancy Journey and the timing of various tests and scans please look at Ready, Steady, Baby.

 Free Dental Care

-Dental care is free during pregnancy and afterwards until your baby is One year old.
-For help finding a dentist click here.
+Dental care is free during pregnancy and afterwards until your baby is one year old.

 Eat plenty of: